streamich/freestyler/docs/en/how-it-works.md

 ### Infinite Cardinality

-Infinite Cardinality styles are ones whose values can take more that few thousand different values.
+Infinite Cardinality styles are ones whose values can take more than a few thousand different values.
 For example, the `color` property can take billions of different values.

 ```